Will an ATP Player triumph at their home slam in 2019?

 Yannick Noah is the most recent Frenchman to triumph at Roland Garros, winning his solitary Slam in 1983.
 Since then, the French Open has enjoyed Spanish supremacy, a supremacy that has largely been named ‘Rafael Nadal’.
 While France continues to have depth in quality, evidenced by its progression to the Davis Cup final this year, there is the lack of a standout player.
 Jo-Wilfried Tsonga and Gael Monfils were blighted by injury last year, so perhaps the younger Lucas Pouille represents France’s best hope.
 Pouille is frustratingly inconsistent but has real talent, although the smart money will be on a certain Spaniard once again.

 Andy Murray is the last man to win his home Slam, winning Wimbledon in 2013 and 2016.
 Whether Murray can realistically challenge in 2019 remains to be seen.
 At his best, Murray will be one of the favourites, but he will have to prove his fitness in the months beforehand.
 Perhaps the new British number 1 Kyle Edmund can also challenge, with the 23-year-old now combining his massive forehand with mental fortitude.
-Edmund looks set to breach the top 10 for the first time in 2019, but Wimbledon may belong to Roger Federer this year (perhaps for the last time) – either way, we will check the odds in order to provide the best tips.
+Edmund looks set to breach the top 10 for the first time in 2019, but Wimbledon may belong to Roger Federer this year (perhaps for the last time).

 It is remarkable that a player of Andy Roddick’s calibre only won one Grand Slam, coming on native soil in 2003.
 Before that, American star Pete Sampras dominated the tournament in the 90s.
 There are no Americans approaching that level in 2019.
 John Isner has hit new heights in the twilight of his career, but the huge server doesn’t have the all-round game to overcome the world’s best.
 The 20-year-old Frances Tiafoe ends the year in the world’s top 40 and matches Isner’s strength with more sprightly legs.